Hawk-Headed Parrots are unique and loyal friends

 This video features Monty, a Hawk-Headed parrot, playing around on his cage.
 This video is a great example of how active, comical, and affectionate Hawk-Heads can be.
 They really are great companions.

-For this reason, we highly recommend that you find an effective training program for your Hawk-Headed parrot.
-Whether your Hawk-Head is new to your home or you’ve had him for years, a training program will always come in handy.
-We personally recommend the Bird Tricks Parrot Training Course by Chet Womach.
-You can see many of his videos for free to get an idea of how much he knows about parrots and how he can help you train yours.
+For this reason, we highly recommend that you find an effective training program for your Hawk-Head.
+Whether your parrot is new to your home or you’ve had him for years, a training program will always come in handy.
+We personally recommend the Bird Tricks Parrot Training Course by Dave and Jamieleigh Womach.
+You can see many of their videos for free to get an idea of how much they know about parrots and how they can help you train yours.

 - The Essential Hawk-Head Supplies Checklist